Journal your way to art and catharsis.

 Handwriting is especially useful.
 That on-the-spot flow of thoughts into indelible words on paper has a powerful effect on your brain.
 For instance, writing boosts creativity and improves memory and retention.
 Handwriting also helps to relieve stress, anxiety, and depression.
 It helps with learning and comprehension, even where learning disabilities exist.
 In addition, writing enhances your focus and improves your prioritization skills.

 But there are drawbacks to journaling.
 Without the right kind of support, journaling can destructively reactivate feelings.
 We teach people how to adapt journaling as a creative activity that can help them process emotions and events without reactivating original feelings in a destructive or damaging way.
 As described in this article, an abstract approach to journal writing can lead to a more effective release of emotional distress.
-We offer creative and effective thought-processing opportunities in the Journal Together sessions at the Untold Stories Studio.
-Our process of using unique, research-driven prompts, followed by time for personal handwriting and an optional sharing period, is the hallmark of our community approach to journal writing as a tool for generating feelings of wellness and well-being.

 We know that this approach to journaling takes time and practice.
 We also know that it works.
 Participants leave each session with a better understanding of their stressors and an appreciation of what they can do to change their responses.